Antonia Bañuelos

-Antonia de Bañuelos Thorndike (also called Marquesa de Alcedo; 1856–1926) was a Spanish painter, born in Rome, who spent most of her life in Paris.
+Antonia de Bañuelos Thorndike (also known as Marquesa de Alcedo; 1856–1926) was a Spanish painter born in Rome, who spent most of her life in Paris.

-She was the daughter of the Earl of Bañuelos, and a disciple of Charles Joshua Chaplin.
+She was the daughter of the Earl of Bañuelos and a disciple of Charles Joshua Chaplin.
 At the Paris Exposition of 1878, several portraits by this artist attracted attention, one of them being a portrait of herself.

 At the Exposition of 1880, she exhibited "A Guitar Player".
 Her works The Little Fishers and Study of a laughing baby were included in the book Women Painters of the World.